-More than that, user tests are a window of opportunity for the entire product team.
+More than that, user testing offers a window of opportunity to the entire product team.
 April Wensel, founder at Compassionate Coding writes:

 “User tests help the team reach common ground by reminding everyone that the ultimate goal is improving the experience for the user.”